TylerPachal/commanded-guidelines/README.md

 - Add `by` field to all events.
 - Avoid nested maps inside of events because Commanded decodes the keys as atoms.
 - Add sleep retries to all projectors.
+- Try to have a "Create" or "New" command that initializes an aggregate.
+Trying to make an aggregate command-order-agnostic is tricky.